COVID-19 Campus Update

 Q: Which College policy prohibits sexual assault?

 A: Policy 03:22:00 Non-Discrimination Policy for Students and Policy 05:16:00 Non-Discrimination Policy for Employees explains the procedure relative to the orderly resolution of complaints of sexual or racial harassment at Platt College.
 Fair and prompt consideration shall be given to all complaints of harassment in accordance with the procedures set forth below.
-These procedures may be utilized by any employee, applicant for employment or student who believes he or she has been subjected to sexual or racial harassment
+These procedures may be utilized by any employee, applicant for employment or student who believes hey have been subjected to sexual or racial harassment

 Q: What is sexual violence?